C has three major decision making instructions—the

 Here the expression can be any valid expression including a relational expression.
 We can even use arithmetic expressions in the ifstatement.
 For example all the following

-statements are validif (3 + 2 % 5)
+if statements are validif (3 + 2 % 5)

 printf("This works");